metal3-community/metal-boot/README.md

 ## Contributing

-Contributions to PiBMC are welcome!
+Contributions to Metal Boot are welcome!
 Here are some guidelines:

 1. **Code Style**: Follow Go best practices and ensure code passes linting
 2. **Testing**: Add unit tests for new functionality